The impact of Culture toward Asian rich tourists habits

 The Chinese have known a big period of migration in direction of Canada.
 More than 100,000 Chinese millionaires have moved to Vancouver especially, making the real estate market harder than it was.
-We still wonder if this was benefic or not for the city of Vancouver.
+We still wonder if this was beneficial or not for the city of Vancouver.

 To get back to the Canadian series produced by Kevin Li, it does not seem to have a great success among the Chinese, but it is definitely a topic of discussion.
-The Chinese would keep watching it as long as it provokes reactions, whether there are postivies or negatives.
+The Chinese would keep watching it as long as it provokes reactions, whether there are positives or negatives.

-Chinese love luxury goods
+Chinese tourists love for luxury goods

 Some reasons can explain this trend: first of all the high import taxes.
-Chinese have fewer possibilities to buy these products in a local retail, as the customs duties make the product totally unaffordable.
+Chinese have fewer possibilities to buy these products in local retail, as the customs duties make the product totally unaffordable.
 The fear of getting a counterfeit product is also a reason that can explain this trend, as China is the king in forgeries; this is sometimes difficult to find some genuine products.

-How the brands can leverage this trend?
+How can luxury brands leverage this trend?

 A similar initiative has been taken by Yorkdale Mall to penetrate this market.
 Tiffany & Co. in Toronto, partners with Pure Luxury magazine and with tour operators in order to hold shopping events at its Bloor St. store.
 It’s a smart move, considering many of these tourists often travel in tour groups, due to their language dependency.

-Sometimes, the purchase decisions for luxury goods can be taken way before they even arrive in Canada, and plan their travel and routes in order to buy these products.
+Sometimes, the purchase decisions for luxury goods can be taken away before they even arrive in Canada, and plan their travel and routes in order to buy these products.
 They use Chinese travel magazines and branded Weibo pages for global retailers, in order to plan their routes and itinerary for purchasing their products.
-It is part of the process from them to have more certainty before they travel.
+It is part of the process for them to have more certainty before they travel.
 It helps them to have fewer doubts and become less stressed by the travel.

 Chinese immigrants are changing